David Johnson (Iowa politician)

 David Johnson (born 1950) was the Iowa State Senator from the 1st District and served as assistant minority leader.
 A former Republican and currently independent, he served in the Iowa Senate from 2003 to 2019 and served in the Iowa House of Representatives from 1999 to 2003.
-He received his B.A. in History from Beloit College.

 Johnson served on several committees in the Iowa Senate – the Appropriations committee; the Education committee; the Human Resources committee; the Natural Resources committee; and the Agriculture committee, where he was the ranking member.
 He also served as the ranking member of the Health and Human Services Appropriations Subcommittee.

 2006 election

 In his 2006 bid for re-election, Johnson received 12,328 votes (57%), defeating Democratic opponent Mel Berryhill.

 Early life and education

 Johnson was born and raised in West Branch, Iowa, and graduated from West Branch High School.
 He then went on to obtain his B.A. in history from Beloit College in Wisconsin.